pckosek/Android_SurfaceViews/05_SurfaceViews/README.md

-# A Bare Bones Hello World of SurfaceView
+# A SurfaceView with a minimally functional Sprite class

 ## No lecture yes :(